Oromo Liberation Front: Peace and split of Oromo Liberation Army (OLA) from OLF

-Overall, from April 2018 to April 2020, the OLA killed 700 civilians according to veteran freedom fighter, Haaji Umar Nagessa, himself assassinated by the OLA on 4 April 2020.
+Overall, from April 2018 to April 2020, the OLA killed 700 civilians according to veteran freedom fighter, Haaji Umar Nagessa, himself was assassinated by the OLA on 4 April 2020.

 2020s

 On 21 february 2020, militants opened fire on Solomon Tadesse, the Burayu police chief, in Burayu, Oromia.
 Tadesse was killed and 3 people more, including another police commander, were injured in the attack.
 No group claimed responsibility for the incident, but the Oromo Liberation Front and the Abu Torbe group were the principal suspects.

 In 2021 during the Tigray War, a division of the EDF left Tigray Region and arrived in Oromia Region to fight against the OLA, according to Freedom Friday.

-On 11 August 2021 the OLA leader Kumsa Diriba announced that the group had formed an alliance with Tigray People's Liberation Front (TPLF) and that there were plans among opposition groups to establish a "grand coalition" against Abiy Ahmed.
+On 11 August 2021, the OLA leader Kumsa Diriba announced that the group had formed an alliance with Tigray People's Liberation Front (TPLF) and that there were plans among opposition groups to establish a "grand coalition" against Abiy Ahmed.